Business Technical Assistance and Financing Plan

 Business Resiliency Centre (BRC):

 Having a single location where businesses can access various organizations that can support them during their recovery is crucial.
-Organizations like Community Futures Greater Trail have both the facilities, trained staff and mandate to help provide these services.
+Organizations like Community Futures South Kootenay have both the facilities, trained staff and mandate to help provide these services.
 The intent would be to have a one-stop shop (in-person or virtual) where business owners could access a variety of information.
 If determined to be useful by the AG, the BRC could also house the case managers who would be working with area businesses.

 Business Ambassador Programs / Business Case Management: